Turning Point wants to revolutionize how Republicans turn out voters. Some are skeptical - KVIA

 Associated Press

+WASHINGTON (AP) — Run at 11 a.m.
+EDT, Monday, Oct 7; print lines only; coded as Only on AP

-WASHINGTON (AP) — Turning Point’s representatives have made two things clear in meetings with state and local Republican leaders — Donald Trump has blessed their conservative organization to help lead his get-out-the-vote effort, and local party officials ought to use the group’s new voter mobilization app.
+Turning Point ’s representatives have made two things clear in meetings with state and local Republican leaders— Donald Trump has blessed their conservative organization to help lead his get-out-the-vote effort, and local party officials ought to use the group’s new voter mobilization app.

 Both prospects terrify fellow Republicans.